All my recent work are provisional answers to this question:

 Shirley Tse is a faculty member in the School of Art at CalArts.

-Art + Practice Artist Talk 2021
+Art + Practice Talk 2021

 Venice Biennale 2019 - Studio International interview